Power line Safety label. You may have seen

 LINE....the power line connects to the tree, the tree is connected

 to the antenna or a portion of it, and it is connected to

-you....that domino effect just bit you like that rattle snake
+you....that domino effect just bit you like that rattle snake with a

-including it's guys, feed lines, support, etc WILL fall
+of it including it's guy wires, feed lines, support, etc WILL fall

-or break while you are putting it up near power lines.
-If any power lines are
+or break while you are putting it up "near" power lines.
+If any

+antennas.
 You should apply the above tips to ANY ham radio

 Let others know what you will be

 persons helping you.
 All of you may need emergency care and no one

 may be able to call 911!
 If you are not sure what

 OR DRUGS!
 Alcohol, drugs,electricity and "antenna parties" do